atick-faisal/label-studio/docs/source/tutorials/bert_classifier.md

 ## Labeling configuration

-In project `Settings > Labeling Interface > Browse Templates > Natural Language Processing > Text Classification`, you can find the default labeling configuration for text classification in Label Studio.
+In project `Settings > Labeling Interface > Browse Templates > Natural Language Processing > Text Classification`, you can find the default labeling configuration for text classification in Annotation Hub.
 This configuration includes a single `<Choices>` output and a single `<Text>` input.
 Feel free to modify the set of labels in the `<Choices>` tag to match your specific task, for example:

 ```xml